 For example, 1,000 Swedish krona is the equivalent of approximately 100 euros.
 So, for example, the price tag for a loaf of bread will show something like 20-30 SEK (€2-3).
 It takes some getting used to, but once you get accustomed to average prices, it’ll be easier to compare without having to convert to your native currency.

-There Was a State Monopoly on Gambling
+State Monopoly on Gambling

 Newbies who come from countries with less stringent gambling laws might be surprised that up until recently, the state had full control over the industry.
 The idea of letting go of some of the control circled around for some years.
 However it was only in January 2019 that Swedish authorities began to issue licenses to non-state operators, which includes the increasingly popular online casino operators.